danolivo/pg_index_stats/README.md

 # pg_index_stats
-Lightweight extension to PostgreSQL.
-Provide manual and automatic machinery for generating extended statistics based on definition of indexes.
+Lightweight extension for PostgreSQL that generates extended statistics based on index definitions.
+It introduces dependency of the statistics on the corresponding index.

 According to the [postgres docs](https://www.postgresql.org/docs/current/planner-stats.html#PLANNER-STATS-EXTENDED) it is impractical to compute multivariate statistics automatically.
 Our conjecture here is that index structure reflects that a specific set of columns and extensions is most frequently used for extracting data, and it is critical to build optimal query plans when combinations of these columns are involved.

 ## Interface